-Talking with aging loved ones about their need for support and assistance when they are making poor decisions can certainly be a challenge.
-However, with some planning and preparation, the task can become much more manageable for all involved.
+Talking with aging loved ones about their need for support and assistance when seniors are making poor decisions can certainly be a challenge.
+However, with some planning and preparation, discussing poor decisions among elderly can become much more manageable for all involved.
 Whenever possible, begin the process of providing support for important tasks, like bill paying, health care management and driving, before parents reach a crisis stage.
 This may not always be feasible, but even if the need for assistance is sudden and immediate, remember diplomacy and tact will generally elicit a significantly better outcome than issuing overt directives.

 Determine When Support Is Needed